YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Results

 Our new BASE model improves our top challenge score by $6.1\%$, and the BT1 model pushes this improvement to $9.5\%$, placing it $13.2\%$ higher than the second top score.
 The number of matched sources also increases by $10.6\%$ between our BT1 model and our top challenge score.
-We note that the typical variation in best score over multiple training of the same setup is typically around $\pm0.5\%$.
-Additional bootstrap trainings after the first one produce no significant improvement, except for faster convergence, as illustrated by our BT2 model.
+We note that the typical variation in best achievable score over multiple training using the same setup is typically around $\pm0.6\%$.
+Additional bootstrap training steps after the first one produce no significant improvement, except for faster convergence, as illustrated by our BT2 and BT3 models.
+The BT1 model scoring higher is mostly due to chance, as the training sample for all three BT models does not change much (see Sect.~\ref{sec:training_setup}).
+BT2 and BT3 scores are within typical retraining variability using the same setup.
 This indicates that our base selection function is already a good starting point.
 In Appendix~\ref{sec:poor_select_bootstrap}, we show that the bootstrap approach can help reach similar scores when starting from a degraded selection function.
-We highlight that our MINERVA v0.1 score was achieved through a combination of two methods, a prototype version of YOLO-CIANNA, and a hybrid classical and ML method called CHADHOC \citep[Sect.~4.1.7 from ][]{paper:sdc2}.
+We highlight that our MINERVA v0.1 score was achieved through a combination of two methods, a prototype version of YOLO-CIANNA, and a hybrid classical and ML method called CHADHOC \citep[Sect.~4.1.7 from][]{paper:sdc2}.
 At the time, the YOLO-CIANNA prototype was limited to $\sim$21\,000 points, meaning that we improved our method-specific score by around $20\%$.
 The distribution of predicted sources is mostly homogeneous over all three dimensions of the MAIN cube.
 We represent cutouts centered on a few matched sources in Appendix~\ref{sec:local_reproject}.